 What do you tell yourself after a setback?
 "I’ll do better next time," or "I’m never going to figure it out?"
 "It’s a one-off," or "I'm going to lose my job."
 "I didn't prepare enough," or "There's something wrong with me?"

-The all-or-nothing, black-or-white thoughts set off by the ancient brain can either be encouraged by pessimistic thinking or discouraged by an optimistic explanatory style.
+The all-or-nothing, black-or-white thoughts set off by the ancient brain can either be encouraged by pessimistic thinking or discouraged by an optimistic "explanatory style," as its known.
 Even if you have a pessimistic explanatory style, you can overcome it with a bias for action, which is the antidote to rumination.

 CHANGE THE STORY

-It’s easy to fall for the pessimistic track at first, since the story and emotions we are being fed are coming from the alarmist ancient brain.
+It’s easy to fall for the pessimistic track at first, since the story and emotions are coming from the alarmist ancient brain.
 Brooding, analyzing, and replaying makes us take the bait and reinforce the false story.
 If you already are prone to pessimistic thinking, setbacks can serve as evidence for what you already believed, that nothing is going to work out.
 University of Pennsylvania researcher and author Martin Seligman has written that, “The recipe for severe depression is preexisting pessimism meeting failure.”

-So what we tell ourselves about what happens to us is essential to counter the rumination that can lead to chronic stress, burnout, and depression.
+So what we tell ourselves about what happens to us is essential to counter the rumination that can lead to chronic stress, burnout, and in some cases depression.
 The sooner we can cut off the bogus story and supply another one—"I’ll do better next time," "Sometimes the bear eats you"—we prevent the false belief from sticking and amplifying itself into an ER visit.
 Find a phrase that represents a different story like “stay objective,” to keep your emotions out of it, and repeat it like a mantra after a stressful event goes off.